 sup eco tour

-The River Thames forms an important part of London’s history but its natural history and ecology has been greatly understudied.
-Since the Mesolithic settlers’ arrival in the Thames Valley the river has constantly been under human pressure and by the late 1960s the river was declared biologically dead.
-However, since the 1970s the health of the river started to improve and today it is home for over 125 species of fish, over 400 species of invertebrates, mammals including seals and porpoises, as well as bird species such as cormorants, grey herons and swans.
+The River Thames forms an important part of London’s history, but its natural history and ecology has been greatly understudied.
+Since the Mesolithic settlers’ arrival in the Thames Valley, the river has constantly been under human pressure and by the late 1960s the river was declared biologically dead.
+However, since the 1970s the health of the river started to improve and today it is home to over 125 species of fish, over 400 species of invertebrates, mammals including seals and porpoises, as well as bird species such as cormorants, grey herons and swans.

-Here are the dates for this year’s SUP Eco Tours until September:
+Here are the dates for this year’s SUP Eco Tours until the end of July:

 Tours will be run again from April 2019 on a monthly basis.
 For any enquires please get in touch via email.